Yell Extreme Park

 Yell Extreme Park (Յելլ Էքսթրիմ պարկ), is the first adventure park in Armenia.
 It is in Tavush Province, in the village of Yenokavan.
-It is a two-hour drive (142 km) north of Yerevan, the capital of Armenia, and two and a half from Tbilisi, the capital of Georgia.
+It is a two-hour drive (142 km) north of Yerevan, the capital of Armenia, and two and a half hour from Tbilisi, the capital of Georgia.
 It is a few kilometers north of the regional capital of Ijevan.

 Yell Extreme Park is the first adventure park in Armenia where one can try extreme sports without being a professional.
 The first flight by the zip-line was done in 2015.
 Now there are many other activities besides zip-line, including mountain biking, horseback riding, etc. In 2016 people opened the Rope Park.

-In the park there is a rest area, where people can rest, eat something, play games like Chess, Monopoly, Risk, Uno, Settlers of Catan, Dungeons and Dragons, Go and much more.
+In the park there is a rest area, where people can rest, eat something, play games like Chess, Monopoly, Risk, Uno, Settlers of Catan, Dungeons & Dragons, Go and much more.

 The founder of Yell Extreme Park is Tigran Chibukhchian, whose purpose is to develop extreme tourism and to become a great center of extreme tourism in the region.